- Jasper Hill Farm

 In addition to the farm and cheesemaking, the brothers have also developed another arm of the business, The Cellars at Jasper Hill.
 The Cellars—made up of 22,000 square feet of cheese-maturing caves—were designed and built not only to house Jasper Hill's own cheeses but also to mature cheese for several Vermont-based producers.
 Jasper Hill's own range of cheeses includes Alpha Tolman, Bayley Hazen Blue, Constant Bliss, Moses Sleeper, and Winnimere.

 Harbison is herbaceous and bright in flavor.
 When ripe, the paste is so soft that it can be spooned out onto a warm baguette.
 For a nice contrast, serve it with either stone-ground mustard or fruit preserves made of apple, stone fruits, or berries.

-Beverage pairings include light-bodied reds such as Gamay; full-bodied whites with some oak such as Savagnin or Arneis; and beers such as Saisons, Wheat beers, Lambic, and IPAs.
+Beverage pairings include light-bodied reds such as Gamay, full-bodied whites with some oak such as Savagnin or Arneis, and beers such as saison, wheat beer, lambic, and IPAs.